 What the installer does

-- Authenticates and accesses the Docker registry.
+The installer performs the following actions:- Authenticates and accesses the Docker registry.

 - Downloads and runs the Liquibase database schema setup.